 - Charitable donations

-- Any personal expenses, such as the purchase of a personal vehicle, that were noted as expenses on the business tax return
+- Any personal expenses, like the purchase of a personal vehicle, that were noted as expenses on the business tax return

 - One-time expenses that are unlikely to recur after the sale of the business, such as the settlement of a lawsuit